 You’re in the C-suite and you’ve been approached by many AI vendors promising that their AI-based algorithm can streamline, optimize and revolutionize your business.
 But your sage self asks: How do you know that you’re buying the right algorithm?
 How do you discern which ones are fads and which ones will hurt your brand?

 Sure, you can go back to school for that data science and machine learning degree, but what you really need is a summary of the most important key points.
-Here are a few considerations.
+Here are a few considerations before you think about an actual algorithm audit to check what AI system you’re buying.

 What is the intended use?